WouterGritter/minecraft-hue-ambiance/README.md

 `/hueenable <enable | disable>` - Enable or disable the Hue ambiance functionality.

 `/hueroom <room>` - Set the linked room (autocomplete available).

+# The future

+In the future I would like to add/change the following features.
+If you need any of these features, or if you need a feature that's not listed here, feel free to implement it and open a pull-request!

+- Remote Hue bridge support (through tunneling or the Hue API)
+- Add permissions
+- Save and restore the state of the lamps